xcart/xc5-manual/en/products/product_reviews.md

 To approve a _Pending_ review, click on the **[...]** button on the line of that review, check if the review requires editing (the review can be edited right away) and click either **Approve** or **Decline**.

-To add a new review via the Admin area
+To add a new review via the Admin area, click the **Add review** button above the table and use the blank form for review creation to create a review and save the changes.

 To export all reviews, click the **Export all:CSV** button below the Product reviews table.
 <img>